On our history plus a word about my music

 At some moment in history, I have decided it was time for me to embark on a trip to the US to pick the instruments I was after with my own hands.
 While the idea was generally correct, I was was quite surprised about the size of my undertaking when I set my feet on American soil.
 A few thousand miles were to be travelled, East Coast and Midwest to be visited, dozens of (sometimes very heavy) instruments to be picked.
 Truly fascinating experience but also a very strenuous one.
 Even though I travel far less nowadays, memories of mountains in West Virginia where I picked up a Minimoog or a studio in the suburbs of Toronto where Hammond RT-3 with Leslie 122 was bought still make me smile – no one will ever accuse me of not pushing my imagination at work to the very maximum.

 Quite often, I get asked about synths I own and use.
 I was lucky enough to fight the GAS (gear acquisition syndrome) many years back and I have limited my studio and live rig to the bare minimum.
-The only synths I own now is EMS VCS3 with TKS sequencer and DK2 keyboard, EMS Synthi AKS with some Robin Wood mods and EMS Vocoder 1000.
-I also have the Oberheim Xpander with Xk controller keyboard.
+The only synths I own now is EMS VCS3 Mk1 with TKS sequencer, EMS Synthi AKS with a number of Robin Wood mods and EMS Vocoder 1000 – not a synth but definitely an instrument in its own right.

 A word on vintage synthesizers

 Vintage synths here, vintage synths there.
 We mention them a lot, but you might as well ask “what are they really?”.
 Wikipedia will tell you that “an analog or analogue synthesizer (or analog synth) is a synthesizer that uses analog circuits and analog computer techniques to generate sound electronically” but it’s not much help, innit?